Budget Review October 2022–23 Index

 AGS on issue, broken down into the 3 types described above, as well as more

 detailed information in its data hub.

-total magnitude of outstanding debt, it may not be the best measure for
+magnitude of outstanding debt, it may not be the best measure for analysing

-analysing debt sustainability depending on the financial assets available to
+debt sustainability depending on the financial assets available to service or

-placements)’ (p.
-347).
-These financial assets are primarily held in
+no. 1, p.
+223).
+These financial assets are primarily held in government

 difference between these measures is described in more detail when looking at